Shabaash Mithu: Development

 After the 2017 Women's Cricket World Cup, Viacom 18 Motion Pictures acquired the rights to make a feature film on Raj's life.
 She said, "Hoping that this movie inspires more people, especially young girls to take up sports as a career."

 The biopic was planned to shoot in 2019.
 Raj said, "I think Priyanka Chopra will be a great choice (to play me in the biopic).
 Our personalities match a lot.
 I am not a movie buff, so I'd love the experts to do their job."
 Finally it was Taapsee Pannu who was chosen to play the role of Mithali Raj in the biopic named as Shabaash Mithu, to be directed by Rahul Dholakia in 2020.

 Preparation and training

-On 3 December 2019, coinciding with the birthday of Mithali Raj, the film was finalized with Taapsee Pannu in the titular role and Rahul Dholakia as director.
+On 3 December 2019, coinciding with the birthday of Mithali Raj, the film was finalized with Taapsee Pannu in the title role and Rahul Dholakia as director.
 In January 2021 Pannu posted her training photos from 3 December 2019, 29 January 2020 and 27 January 2021.
 In March 2021, Taapsee Pannu again posted photos of her preparation and training for the film.
 She trained under Nooshin Al Khadeer, a former cricket player and Mithali Raj's friend.
 The film earlier was anticipated to be released on 5 February 2021 under direction of Rahul Dholakia, but filming was delayed due to COVID-19.

 In June Srijit Mukherji replaced Rahul Dholakia as director of the film due to change of schedule.